SallyBsat/Long-RNAseq-Snakemake-Pipeline/README.md

 * Second, create a snakemake environment within Conda/Mamba and activate it.

+**The below commands should all be ran from the workflow subdirectory where the snakefile is present.**

 * Third, create a results folder to save the snakemake.log file into.
 **NOTE:** This command should be only done when there is no results folder generated yet.